Genetic history of East Asians

-This article summarizes the genetic makeup and population history of East Asian peoples and their connection to genetically related populations such as Southeast Asians and North Asians, as well as Oceanians, and partly, Central Asians, South Asians, and Native Americans.
+This article summarizes the genetic makeup and population history of East Asian peoples and their connection to genetically related populations such as other Eastern Asians (Southeast Asians, North Asians), Indigenous Americans, Oceanians, Pacific Islanders and partly Central Asians and South Asians.
 They are collectively referred to as "East Eurasians" in population genomics.

 Overview

 Origins

 Phylogenetic position of East Asian lineages among other Eastern Eurasians.

-Schematic of Populations in Eurasia from 45 to 10 kaBP.
+Schematic of populations in Eurasia from 45,000 to 10,000 years BP.

 Highlighted regions show where ancient individuals associated with the labeled ancestry have been sampled.

 Proposed migration routes (Wang 2013) of dominant East Asian paternal haplogroups (C, D, N, and O), during the peopling of East Asia.

 Population genomic research has studied the origin and formation of modern East Asians.
 The ancestors of East Asians (Ancient East Eurasians) split from Ancient West Eurasians possibly as early as 50,000 to 80,000 years ago.
 Possible routes into East Asia include a northern route from Central Asia, beginning north of the Himalayas, and a southern route, beginning south of the Himalayas and moving through South and Southeast Asia.
 Vallini et al. 2024 noted that the divergence between Ancient East Eurasians and West Eurasians most likely occurred on the Persian Plateau between 46,000 to 57,000 years ago.
+Gandini et al. 2025 proposed a "long chronology", which suggested an earlier settlement of Sahul by East Eurasians about 60,000 years ago.
+Their descendants are indigenous to Australia, New Guinea, and Oceania and are related to other East Eurasians instead of belonging to a separate wave.

-Phylogenetic data suggests that an early Initial Upper Paleolithic wave (earlier than 45kya) "ascribed to a population movement with uniform genetic features and material culture" (Ancient East Eurasians) dispersed throughout Eurasia, with one of its main branches (dubbed as East Eurasian Core; EEC) using a Southern dispersal route through Southern Asia, where they subsequently diverged rapidly into the ancestors of Australasians (Oceanians), the Ancient Ancestral South Indians (AASI), as well as Andamanese and East/Southeast Asians (ESEA), although Papuans may have also received some geneflow from an earlier group (xOoA), around 2%, next to additional archaic admixture in the Sahul region.
+Phylogenetic data suggests that an early Initial Upper Paleolithic wave (at least 45,000 years ago) "ascribed to a population movement with uniform genetic features and material culture" (Ancient East Eurasians) dispersed throughout Eurasia, with one of its main branches (dubbed as East Eurasian Core; EEC) using a dispersal route along the southern coastline of Asia, where they subsequently diverged rapidly into the ancestors of Australasians (Oceanians), the Ancient Ancestral South Indians (AASI), as well as Andamanese and East/Southeast Asians (ESEA), although Papuans may have also received some geneflow from an earlier group (xOoA), around 2%, next to additional archaic admixture in the Sahul region.

 Proposed migration routes of maternal haplogroups during the peopling of Eurasia.

-Deeply diverged Ancient East Eurasian lineages associated with the spread of IUP-affiliated material culture along an early 'northern route' into eastern Europe (Bacho Kiro Cave and Peștera cu Oase), Central Asia (Ust'-Ishim man), and Siberia (Kara-Bom etc.), as well as Northwest China, did contribute only little or no ancestry to modern East Asians, which instead were found to descend primarily from the southern route wave.
+Deeply diverged Ancient East Eurasian lineages associated with the spread of IUP-affiliated material culture along an early northern route into eastern Europe (Bacho Kiro Cave and Peștera cu Oase), Central Asia (Ust'-Ishim man), and Siberia (Kara-Bom, etc.), as well as Northwest China, did contribute only little or no ancestry to modern East Asians, which instead were found to descend primarily from the southern route wave.